-All Graduate College requirements are included in the Graduate College Handbook, available at grad.illinois.edu/handbooks-policies.
+All Graduate College requirements are included in the Graduate College Handbook, with key deadlines governed by the Graduate College Calendar.
+The links are provided on page 6.

 5.1.1 Credit and Residence

 Doctoral programs are divided into three stages, as described below, and must include a minimum of 96 hours of credit.
 At least 64 hours, including thesis credit (CHEM 599), must be earned in courses meeting on the Urbana-Champaign campus, at the Chicago campus, or in other locations approved by the Graduate College for graduate credit.
 After the residency requirement has been fulfilled, a student who plans to leave campus may file a petition with the Graduate College (via the Graduate Program Coordinator) for permission to register in absentia for thesis credit.
 Such registration is uncommon but may be appropriate when collaboration requires a student to work for extended periods away from the Urbana-Champaign campus or when a research advisor moves to another academic institution.